Is This Relationship For You?

 Okay, so you broke up for a reason and you’ve contemplated the good and the bad of your relationship.
 You’ve come to a personal understanding of what it means to compromise in your relationship, and you’re ready to give this a go, again.
 However, forgiving your ex for the wrong or pain they’ve caused you will not set your heart free – it will not lay the foundation for a better and brighter future together.
 You must be willing to accept responsibility for the part that you played in the relationship’s past.

 Do you each recognize your own part in the problems of your relationship?
 Think back to the last time you and your ex communicated about the end of your relationship.
 What did they attribute it to?
-Are you both capable of taking responsibility for your part in the problems that led to the problems you experienced?
+Are you both capable of taking responsibility for your part in the problems that led the relationship to fail?

 If you both just “move past” the relationship as it was, hoping to enter into a new and shiny place together – you’ll find that a lot of what wasn’t working before is still not going to work for either of you.
 Accepting responsibility for your own part of the problems (and your partner doing the same) will help to strengthen your bond and trust in one another.
 Without that acceptance, your relationship problems are ultimately doomed to repeat themselves.